three-fourteen/dreamyTip/README.md

 *  duration: 'medium', // duration of the animation
 *  easing: 'swing', //effect
 *  event:'click', // click, focus, blur & hover are allowed
+*  persistHover: false, // enable a tooltip to persist until the user clicks somewhere else on the page
 *  closeButton: true, //True for the "x" button in the tooltip
 *  closeWithClick:false, //True to close when you click the tooltip
 *  closeOnBlur:false, //True to close when the trigger element lose focus